ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

 ---
-description: Content-aware HTTP cache takes into account the content it is connected to.
+description: Content-aware HTTP cache takes into account the content it's connected to.
 ---

 # Content-aware HTTP cache

-HTTP cache in [[= product_name =]] is aware of which content or entity it is connected to.
+HTTP cache in [[= product_name =]] is aware of which content or entity it's connected to.
 This awareness is accomplished by means of cache tagging.
 All supported reverse proxies are content-aware.

 !!! note "Tag header is stripped in production for security reasons"